GUIDE 2025

 Everybody knows why you’re writing a grant proposal cover letter; it’s in the name.
 Meaning, there’s no reason to sugarcoat it.

 After you nail the introduction, it’s time to introduce yourself and your organization.
-In the first paragraph, format the content into two sentences maximum.
+In the first paragraph, format the content into no more than 2 sentences.
 Here, you’ll write who you are and your job title.
 That’s it.

 Next, get right to the point.
-Describe why your organization or foundation needs the grant, what’s your mission, and most importantly, the budget you’re requesting.
+Describe why your organization or foundation needs the grant, what your mission is, and most importantly, the budget you’re requesting.
+You can use the grant proposal budget template to help you out.
 Maybe you’re working on a community project, or it’s a charity.
 Either way, make it brief.

 Another great touch is to validate your project via research.
 If you have cold data that justifies your organization’s existence, rarely will anyone find a way to object.